 Junior Church laying their wreath We will remember them.

 On the first Sunday in October we celebrated Harvest Thanksgiving and this year our theme was toilet twinning.
 The idea was to twin the toilets in our church hall with families in a third world country who had no running water or sanitary facilities in their homes or villages.
 We did this by setting out to raise £60 per toilet by asking people to give their loose change.
 We hoped to have enough money to provide for two families but in the event, with contributions from elsewhere, the young people collected up enough for four with another £20 to go towards a fifth!
 It was therefore decided to carry the Harvest Thanksgiving and Toilet Twinning theme over for a second week to give people who weren't at that service another chance to donate if they wished.
-Imagine our amazement when we reached enough for 6 toilets!
+Imagine our amazement when we reached enough for 6 and then 7 toilets!

 The produce will be given to Homestart in Ammanford again this year for families in need.

 Our toilets will be twinned with families in a third world country.

 Above, blessing and below, counting the money.

 After a second week celebrating Harvest Thanksgiving continuing the theme of Toilet Twinning we have now raised enough money to provide 7 toilets for families in Africa or Asia who have none..
 We then hope to be able to hang up twinning certificates in our church hall, the Black Mountain Centre and Brynamman Cinema.

 Our young people (and one not so young) proudly holding up their seven certificates.